-More and more people are becoming increasingly anxious about what the spread of the coronavirus might mean for themselves and their loved ones.
-It’s completely normal to feel anxious about this emerging health crisis.
+As the coronavirus spreads, more and more people are becoming anxious about what it might mean for themselves and their loved ones.
+It’s completely understandable (and normal!) to feel anxious about this emerging health crisis.
 As part of efforts to take care of your body and mind, here are some tips that might help in tolerating these uncertain times.

 Change your perception

 Now we know thoughts can be catastrophic, uncontained, and can snowball; when you notice your mind back on the topic of coronavirus try to take a step back.
 Labelling thoughts as thoughts can help, for example instead of “I have coronavirus and I could die”, try to rephrase this “I recognise I am having the thought that I have coronavirus and I could die”.
-Emphasising the difference between what is reality and what is a thought, can really help to gain perspective.
+Emphasising the difference between what is reality and what is a thought can really help you to gain perspective.
 We can’t stop ourselves from worrying, but we can train our brains to focus on something else.
 Make time for worry, but also put in boundaries with how much mental space you will allow coronavirus to take.
 Think about what is in your control and what is not.
-Worrying about coronavirus will not guarantee a better outcome.
-So to help you in the moment, schedule some coronavirus-free time where you can put your attention onto something else.
+Worrying about coronavirus will not guarantee a better outcome, so to help you in the moment schedule some coronavirus free time where you can put your attention onto something else.

 Use your past coping skills

 Think about what has helped you in the past when you have felt stressed or overwhelmed.
 It could be yoga, relaxation, mindfulness, trying a new recipe, talking with a friend, distracting yourself with a puzzle, making time for self-soothing (taking a nice bath for example)… the list is endless!
 What helps will be different from person to person – use what works for you.

 Consider the 5 steps to mental wellbeing